jimmykallhagen/nordix-zfs/nordix-tank.md

 Instead I recommend using l2arc for hhd pools.

 If you already have your system on an nvme you can create a zvol and use it as a cache for HHD (l2arc).
+>_will add a guide to create a temporary l2arc for your storage pool later_

+---

+## **Nordix - Zpool Guide**

-locate your drives and clean them first, be sure to get the right one otherwise it will be wrong.
+1. locate your drives and clean them first, be sure to get the right device otherwise it will be wrong.

 locate:
 ```bash